Risk management for venture capital firms

 • Is the team receptive to feedback?

-Before investing in any startup, venture firms will want to evaluate the technology or product risk.
-This category has considerations that overlap with market risks since the technology has to have market fit to have any hope of success.
+Before investing in a startup, venture firms should evaluate the technology or product risk.
+This risk category has some overlap with market risk but, more specifically, focuses on the functionality of the technology rather than the market demand for the product.

 • Is this product/service solving an existing problem?